What Are Malignant Gliomas?

 1. About brain tumors.
 American Brain Tumor Association. https://www.abta.org/about-brain-tumors.
 Published May 26, 2022.
 Accessed August 2, 2022.

 2. Data on file.
-Medexus Pharma, Inc.
+NX Development Corp.

 Gleolan can cause a sunburn-type skin reaction, also referred to as photosensitivity.
 Do not take any drugs that may worsen this (such as St. John’s wort, griseofulvin, thiazide diuretics, sulfonylureas, phenothiazines, sulphonamides, quinolones, and tetracyclines) and do not put anything on your skin that contains aminolevulinic acid (ALA) for 24 hours before and for 24 hours after receiving Gleolan.